 How Do You Learn About New Technologies: Differences Between Higher Education And K-12 Technology Scouting

 Participating in technical conferences is the most valuable means to keep up with technology for both K-12 and higher education.
 Tracking technology bloggers is in second place for K-12, while higher education puts technology newsletters second.
 Industry analysts and vendors play a limited role across all education, but higher education managers pay slightly more attention than K-12 managers to analysts.
-For more details on how education industry IT managers keep up with technology trends, stay tuned for a follow-up blog soon.
+For more details on how education industry IT managers keep up with technology trends, see

 How do you learn about new bleeding-edge technology?